teal-language/tl/docs/compiler_options.md

 Teal is a Lua dialect that most closely resembles Lua 5.3-5.4, but it is able to target Lua 5.1 (including LuaJIT) and Lua 5.2 as well.
 The compiler attempts to produce code that, given an input `.tl` file, generates the same behavior on various Lua versions.

+However, there are limitations in the portability across Lua versions, and the options `--gen-target` and `--gen-compat` give you some control over the generated code.

+#### Target version

+The configuration option `gen_target` (`--gen-target` in the CLI) allow you to choose what is the minimum Lua version you want to target.
+Valid options are `5.1` (for Lua 5.1 and above, including LuaJIT) and `5.3` for Lua 5.3 and above.

+Using `5.1`, Teal will generate compatibility code for the integer division operator, a compatibility forward declaration for `table.unpack` and will use the `bit32` library for bitwise operators.

+Using `5.3`, Teal will generate code using the native `//` and bitwise operators.

+The option `5.4` is equivalent to `5.3`, but it also allows using the `<close>` variable annotation.
+Since that is incompatible with other Lua versions, using this option requires using `--gen-compat=off`.

+Code generated with `--gen-target=5.1` will still run on Lua 5.3+, but not
+optimally: the native Lua 5.3+ operators have better performance and better precision.
 For example, if you are targeting Lua 5.1, the Teal code `x // y` will generate `math.floor(x / y)` instead.

-However, there are limitations in the portability across Lua versions, and the options `--gen-target` and `--gen-compat` give you some control over the generated code.
 If you do not use these options, the Teal compiler will infer a default target implicitly.

 #### Which Lua version does the Teal compiler target by default?